MatthewLM/cbitcoin/README.md

 License
 -------

-cbitcoin is licensed under GPLv3, but contains exceptions for linking to OpenSSL and for distributing covered works without needed to distribute the corresponding source.
+cbitcoin is licensed under GPLv3, but contains additional permissions for linking to OpenSSL and for distributing covered works without needed to distribute the corresponding source.
 Please read the LICENSE file.

 Making a Contribution
 ---------------------